urql-graphql/urql-devtools-exchange/CONTRIBUTING.md

 # Contributing

-Thanks for your interest in contributing to `urlql` Devtools!
+Thanks for your interest in contributing to `urql` Devtools!
 We want to ensure that the community has opportunities to contribute to `urql` devtools in as many ways as possible, no matter how big or small those contributions may be.

 ## How to contribute?